Ampthill (Cumberland County, Virginia): Site history

 In 1714 Charles Fleming took on a land patent of 670 acres (2.7 km2) with the intent to cultivate it.
 The land, however, "lapsed" and was later granted to Thomas Randolph in 1722.
 This area was later included in a tract made up of 2870 acres (11.6 km2), which was later known as "Clifton."
 But it was this initial purchase of the 670 acres (2.7 km2) would form "The Fork," known for its position on the James and Willis Rivers.
 It would later become Ampthill.
 In 1724, Randolph sold to Robert "King" Carter, then the wealthiest landowner in Virginia.

 In his will dated 22 August 1726, King Carter willed the 2870 acre (11.6 km2) tract to his then-unborn grandson, stipulating that the child carry the Carter name.
-Some time later, Anne Carter and Major Benjamin Harrison of Berkley Plantation, christened a son, Carter Henry, who later became the owner of the property known as "Clifton" in Cumberland County, Virginia.
+Some time later, Anne Carter and Major Benjamin Harrison of Berkeley Plantation, christened a son, Carter Henry, who later became the owner of the property known as "Clifton" in Cumberland County, Virginia.

 Carter Henry Harrison moved to Clifton upon graduation from law school.
 There, he raised his family and wrote the Cumberland Resolutions, which were presented to the community from the steps of the Effingham Tavern.
 These resolutions were later incorporated into the Virginia Resolutions and were the basis for the Declaration of Independence, written by Harrison's nephew, Thomas Jefferson.